 Mr. Chioco earned his J.D. from Indiana University Maurer School of Law, where he served as an editor for the Indiana Journal of Global Legal Studies and on the Sherman Minton Moot Court board.
 He holds a bachelor’s degree in political science from the University of Kansas.

 Outside of practicing law, Mr. Chioco is interested in watching classic movies, listening to movie soundtracks, exploring the outdoors, reading short stories, playing board games, cheering for the Kansas Jayhawks, and long-distance running.
-He will run in the 2019 Chicago Marathon and hopes to run many more.
+He participated in the 2019 Chicago Marathon and hopes to run many more.

 Indiana University Maurer School of Law, J.D.
 (2017)